zepcerqueira/project-webscraping-apis/Readme.md

 In this project, you will choose a topic and collect all the data by yourself.
 Luckily there's hundreds of Free API's where you can pull data from, and for the cases where there's no API, you'll have a chance to practice your cool web-scraping skills.
 If needed, you can later enrich your data with other sources of data.
-Always with a business sense in mind, you'll have a chance to dive deep into a topic of your choosing and come up with a new product/ project/ features.
+Always with a business sense in mind, you'll have a chance to dive deep into a topic of your choosing and come up with a new product/ features.
-You don't need to reinvent the wheel, sometimes looking at things through a different perspective is all it's needed to develop great solution for specific users/clients.
+You don't need to reinvent the wheel, sometimes looking at things through a different perspective is all it takes to develop great solutions for specific users.

 <a name="project-goals"></a>